bixycler/UniinfoNotes/pages/Brainstorm.md

 						  ![cylinder-directions.png](../assets/physics/cylinder-directions.png)
 					- Because the arc length is usually denoted by $L$, here $l$ is used to denote the arc itself.
 In this sense, $\hat{l}$ denotes the direction along the arc, hence “longitudinal” like [longitudinal wave](https://en.wikipedia.org/wiki/Longitudinal_wave).
 Don't confuse this “longitudinal” direction with wood's longitudinal direction along its axis.
 					- The term “transverse” is to the “radial” direction of the (light/view) rays emanating from the pole, not to the “tangetial/longitudinal” direction of the arc.
 This “transverse” is similar to the [“transversals” in perspective drawing](((673ab08d-2389-4306-a7ee-6970e17018c6))).
-					- Because the (radial, transverse) directions are also the (spatial, temporal) directions in SCIFER mechanism, $t$ is used to denote both transverse displacement and time.
-When time is separate from transverse displacement, $τ$ can be used to denote the transverse.
+					- In SCIFER mechanism, the (radial, transverse) directions are also the (spatial, temporal) directions, so the transverse component $τ$ is alsot the time $t$.
 			- wrapped object plane
 			  id:: 675f8a74-7fef-4e88-a65e-856f5e494bb8
 			  a.k.a. polar plane